filipholec/devops-workflow/lekce01.md

 - [Git course (online course)](https://engeto.com/cs/kurz/git-zaklady-pro-uzivatele/lekce)

 ## Goal & structure of this lesson
 The main goal of this lesson is to get to know the course, ENGETO team and people on the course.

-We can
+We can break down the lesson to the following blocks:
  * **Introduction to the course, ENGETO and the team [30m]**
  * **Introduction of yourself [20m]**
  * *Break [10m]*